diag

 -j | Do not append ‘.txt’ to js files. |

--k | Include metrics for the top 10 Sources, Destinations, Pipelines, Routes, and Packs from the last 24 hours. |
+-k | Include metrics for the top 10 Sources, Destinations, Pipelines, Routes, and Packs from the last 24 hours.
+This matches the Include top talkers option in the UI and is separate from the main metrics store controlled by -M. |

--t <maxIncludeJobs> | Latest number of jobs to include in bundle. |
+-t <maxIncludeJobs> | Maximum number of jobs (and all associated tasks) to include in the bundle. |

 -g | Exclude git from bundle. |